 torage which I presented in IEEE PES General Meeting in Denver in July 2015, I was selected by Prof. Anurag Srivastava to work as a visiting research scholar for six months on

 Worked with PNNL, Avista

 Project Title: To Develop Control and Optimization Tools for the Battery Control System

 Project Funded by: Department of Energy, My visit was supported by Indian Institute of Technology Gandhinagar

 Project Supervisor: Prof. Anurag srivastava, Washington State University, Pullman, WA, USA

-Research Focus: To prepare a detailed 3-phase models of the two feeders with which the Redox Flow Battery (RFB) is connected and develop an optimization algorithm for planning a day-ahead dispatch of the RFB.
+Research Focus: To prepare a detailed 3-phase models of the two feeders with the two modules of the Redox Flow Battery (RFB) and develop an optimization algorithm for planning a day-ahead dispatch of the RFB.